geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 we could do them with viz equals one.
 Should be, yeah.

 ##### **Qazalin** [[00:11:49](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=709)]
 I mean, all of them have some overhead of flushing the buffer at the end of every kernel.
-But other than that, it's...
+But other than that, it's..

 ##### **Geohot** [[00:11:57](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=717)]
 What do you mean flushing the buffer?
 Tracing overhead.